Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotOwner is Enemy OR SpotOwner is Ally THEN MoveUnittoSpot is VeryLow

-IF SpotOwnder is Me THEN MoveUnittoS
+IF SpotOwnder is Me THEN MoveUnittoSpot is Medium

 # Per AttackTask Rules